Best Gaming Phones in India 2026: Real Game Tests

 Genshin Impact Results:

-The Snapdragon 8 Gen 3 is still a powerful chip, but thermal management is where Poco cuts corners to hit this price point.
-The vapor chamber is smaller, and sustained performance suffers during demanding games.
-For BGMI at 60fps, it is perfectly fine.
-For Genshin at max settings over long sessions, you will feel the throttling.
+Snapdragon 8 Gen 3 is still a capable chip, but thermal management is where Poco cut corners to hit this price.
+Vapor chamber's smaller, and sustained performance suffers during demanding games.
+For BGMI at 60fps?
+Perfectly fine.
+Genshin at max settings over long sessions?
+You'll feel the throttling.

 What You Get for the Money

-• A gorgeous 2K 120Hz AMOLED display that looks better than some phones costing twice as much
+- A gorgeous 2K 120Hz AMOLED that looks better than some phones costing twice as much

-• A decent 50MP camera system — genuinely usable, not just a checkbox
+- A decent 50MP camera system — actually usable, not just a checkbox

 What You Sacrifice

 Thermal performance under sustained load is the clear compromise.
-The 1% low FPS numbers tell the story — frame drops are more noticeable on the Poco F7 Pro than the Snapdragon 8 Elite phones.
-The speaker quality is average, and haptic feedback is not particularly refined.
+Those 1% low FPS numbers tell the story — frame drops are more noticeable on the Poco F7 Pro than on the Snapdragon 8 Elite phones.
+Speaker quality's average.
+Haptic feedback isn't particularly refined either.

-Buy it if: You want the best gaming performance under Rs 35,000 and understand that sustained performance will not match phones costing Rs 50,000+.
+Buy it if: You want the best gaming performance under Rs 35,000 and understand that sustained performance won't match phones costing Rs 50,000+.

-5. OnePlus 13 — The Best Phone That Also Games Well
+5. OnePlus 13 — Best Phone That Also Games Well

 Price: Rs 69,999 (12/256GB)

-The OnePlus 13 is not marketed as a gaming phone, and that is exactly why many gamers should consider it.
-It is a flagship phone that happens to have excellent gaming performance — plus a great camera, refined software, and premium build quality.
+OnePlus 13 isn't marketed as a gaming phone, and that's exactly why many gamers should consider it.
+It's a full flagship that happens to have excellent gaming performance — plus a great camera, refined software, and premium build.

 Gaming Performance